We receive junk mail every day. You will probably wonder how many emails are phishing emails out of the total spam that you receive.

 Firewalls and anti-virus software may not protect you all the time.
 You need to follow strict adherence to data protection policies while online with systems and devices.

-Even though we have stated here that the number of phishing emails is declining, when you consider how many phishing emails are sent daily, the number is over three billion, which is still an overwhelming number.
+Even though we have stated here that the number of phishing emails is declining, when you consider the sheer amount of phishing emails sent daily, the number is over three billion, which is an overwhelming number.

 It is not yet time to relax.
 We have to be on our guard constantly as prevention is better than cure.